 Biological Control – Presentation from a training.

 Bay Area Land Stewardship Training for Volunteers

-Online training for Wildland Volunteer Network, held June 25, 2020 (Video to come soon) – all presentations below
+Online training for Wildland Volunteer Network, held June 25, 2020 (click here for recording of 2-hour training session) – all presentations below

 Why we care – Biodiversity and healthy ecosystems, Kristen Williams, Grassroots Ecology